 It is important to be clear what you are trying to achieve from a job move.
 It is tempting to look for a change if you feel you are in a rut without really examining your objectives.
 Are you seeking more money for example?
 Career advancement?
 Better work-life balance?
 It may be a combination of several different factors, but it is helpful to weight up the relative importance of these reasons in advance.

 It is axiomatic that the best time for a job move is when things are going well: you can judge opportunities on their merits, not because there’s a push factor.
-The worst time is when you hate it or are out of work: it is much more difficult to be objective and many roles look great seen through rose-tinted spectacles.
+The worst time is when you hate your job/employer or are out of work: it is much more difficult to be objective and many roles can look great because you don’t want to believe they are not.

 What aspects of a new job are important to you?